 STEP 9.

-Remove the display panel from the laptop and replace it with a new one if needed.
+Remove the display panel from the laptop and replace it with a new one if necessary.

 You can find a new display panel using the HP SPS part number witch could be found on a sticker located close the video cable connector.